CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 18. Calculate average of an array (Iterative and Recursive)
 19. Print all interleavings of two strings (Recursive)
 20. Add One to number in array (List)
+21. Check if a number can be represented by two squares

 # MATRIX